 Film Rescue International™

 Please only submit one order form per shipment.
-With 24 hours after you submit your order form, we'll contact you by email with your order form in that email thread.
+Normally within one business day after you submit your order form, we'll contact you by email with your order form in that email thread.
 Any corrections or clarifications can be made then.
 This email conversation becomes your work order.
 Do your best here but don't worry it's not perfect.

 You will receive your invoice by email along with a secure payment gateway link.
 You'll enter your payment details at that point; you may pay with Visa, MasterCard, American Express or PayPal.
 Please contact us if you have any questions or concerns.